 Yes.
 It’s often challenging for couples to write their own vows.
 I will send you pages of sample vows to support you in getting your creative juices going.
 You can use any phases you’d like to piece together, or you can create your own.
-If you need more help, I am happy to do so.
+If you need more help, I am happy to support you any way I can.

 What about a rehearsal?

-Simple weddings usually do the ceremony without rehearing ahead of time, and they go as smoothly as any other wedding with a practice.
+Simple weddings usually do the ceremony without rehearing ahead of time, or they get together to practice walking down the aisle in the way you envision.
+I send out a Wedding Check list to be sure we are all have the same understanding of what will transpire the day of your ceremony.
 If you have a more complex ceremony (with musical numbers, etc) that last 30 or more minutes, you may desire a rehearsal during the day or night prior to your date.
-I am glad to organize and go through all the steps from entrance to exit of your wedding so that all who are participating feel comfortable in their part.
-There is a $100 fee for the rehearsal.
+I am glad to organize and go through all the steps from entrance to exit of your wedding ceremony so that all who are participating feel comfortable in their part.
+There is an additional fee for the rehearsal.
 Please mention this early on so that I can include this into my schedule.

 Do you travel to destination locations?